karli-sjoberg/gswitch/README.md

 But be aware that it's dangerous, someone may own your PC if you're not careful.
 You have been warned!

 It comes with a boot service that automatically switches to your eGPU if it's connected at boot.
-And if it's not, it changes the configuration back to internal.
+And if it's not, it sets the configuration to internal.
-To activate this feature, you do: sudo systemctl enable gswitch
+To activate this feature, you do:</br>
+sudo systemctl enable gswitch

 The process of getting this installed is: